pattonsgirl/CEG3120/Projects/Project3/README.md

 1. Project description
    - Provide an overview of the project goal
    - Provide a description of how to use the CF template to create a stack and what resources are created.
-   - Create a **diagram** of how the load balancer works in context of your resources
+   - Create a **diagram** of how the load balancer works in context of the resources your CF template builds
       - See [Project 2 for diagram resources](../Project2/README.md)
-2. `ssh` within VPC:
+2. `ssh` to instances with the VPC:
-   - Configure `/etc/hosts` OR `.ssh/config` on each instance
+   - On each instance, configure `/etc/hosts` OR `.ssh/config`
-      - I like to do both, but that's me
-   - Describe how the file is configured on each instance and what the benefit is
-   - Document how to `ssh` among the instances
+   - Document how to `ssh` among the instances utilizing one (or both) files for ease of access
+       - Your documentation should be sufficient that a reader understands how to set it up similarly for themselves
-3. How to set up a HAProxy load balancer:
+3. Setting up the HAProxy load balancing instance:
-   - What file(s) where modified & their location
-   - What configuration(s) were set (if any)
+   - Explain files that will need modified and general purpose of each file
+   - Explain the configuration blocks within each changed file
-   - How to restart the service after a configuration change
+   - Explain how to restart the service after a configuration change
    - Resources used (websites)
-4. How to set up Hosts 1, 2, & 3 to serve web content
+4. Setting up Host instances 1, 2, & 3
-   - **NOTE** web content should be uniquely yours, but as stated you may use `site.tar.gz` as a base and make modifications to the text
-   - Document any changed configuration files (if any)
+   - If using your own site:
-   - Document where site content files are located (and why)
+     - Document how to place your site content in the default content directory
+   - If using `simple-site`'s content:
+     - Document where changes need to be made to insert your last name where YOURLASTNAMEHERE text is
+   - If changes were made:
+       - Explain files that will need modified and general purpose of each file
+       - Explain the configuration blocks within each changed file
+   - Explain how to reload the browser after web content changes
-   - How to restart the service in case of a configuration change
+   - Explain how to restart the service after a service configuration change
    - Resources used (websites)
-5. Prove in two ways that your load balancer is working:
+6. Prove in two ways that your load balancer is working:
+   - Use the browser to show that the hosts in the pool are taking turns serving content.
+Options include:
+      - Hosts have a unique word / phrase on the index.html page
+      - Inspection of the cookie payload (if enabled) to show which host the content came from
+      - **Delvierables**
+        - Explain how the user can visually test that their load balancer is working based on your method choice and supporting documentation
-   - Have your backend hosts serve web content, but with a small but noticeable variation.
-Take a set of screenshots that show the URL bar and varying content from different hosts.
+        - Take a set of screenshots that show hosts rotating content serving.
-   - Take a screenshot of your `haproxy` logs that prove your requests are being distributed to different backend hosts.
+   - View `haproxy` logs to show requests being dstirbuted and responses from different hosts in the pool.
+      - **Deliverables**
-      - Include in your documentation the command you used to view the correct logs
+        - Record and explain the command(s) to view the logs.
+        - Take a screenshot of your logs proving load balancing among hosts in the pool is working

 ## Resources and Warnings